mateq2005/database.sql/README.md

 ## Overview

-> Discover a rich collection of SQl code examples and educational materials, perfect for beginners and intermediate learners in database management systems.
+> Discover a rich collection of SQL code examples and educational materials, perfect for beginners and intermediate learners in database management systems.

 ## Folders